 Be sure to join us for a live webinar with a Meaningful Use Specialist to learn about how these Final Rule changes will affect your daily workflow.
 Attend a webinar »

 Medicare attestation is completed through the CMS Registration and Attestation system.
-The deadline to register and attest for any reporting year is the end of February of the following year.
+The deadline to register and attest for meaningful use in any reporting year is the end of February of the following year.

 Note: If you have any technical questions during the attestation process, contact CMS’ EHR Incentive Program Hotline at 1-888-734-6433.